 - Decreased libido

-At Gardner & Swanner, we understand the possible effects of sleep apnea not only to the quantity and quality of rest patients can get, but its long term effects as well.
+At Gardner & Midgette, we understand the possible effects of sleep apnea not only to the quantity and quality of rest patients can get, but its long term effects as well.
 Do know that the disorder is not something that can be disregarded, for leaving it untreated can lead to problems that affect the general health.
 Some of the possible issues are diabetes, depression, cardiovascular disease, stroke, and even the worsening of ADHD.

 The most common treatment provided to patients who suffer from sleep apnea is an oral device that can prevent snoring and helps regulate normal breathing patterns during sleep.
 Our practice happens to offer a Snore Guard Anti-Snoring Device which is sure to help patients combat the adverse effects of sleep apnea and even bruxism (teeth grinding and clenching).
 As a result, patients can stay healthy by getting a sufficient amount of sleep to keep on going!

 If you’re suffering from a sleep disorder that causes snoring and breathing pauses, then it may be Sleep Apnea!
-Book your appointment immediately at Gardner & Swanner for Sleep Apnea Treatment in Richmond, VA!
+Book your appointment immediately at Gardner & Midgette for Sleep Apnea Treatment in Richmond, VA!